How to Fix: Sql Server 'Saving changes is not permitted' error ► Prevent saving changes that require table re-creation

 📋 Table of Contents

-When you create a table in SQL Server and try to edit the table design, such as changing a column type from int to real, you receive the error message 'Saving changes is not permitted.'
-This occurs because the change requires the existing table to be dropped and re-created.
-However, this can be prevented by using a different data type that does not require table re-creation.
+When you create a table in SQL Server and save it, if you try to edit the table design, like change a column type from int to real, you get this error: 'Saving changes is not permitted.
+The change you have made requires the following table to be dropped and re-created.'
+This error affects users who are trying to modify existing tables without dropping and recreating them.
+It can be frustrating when you need to make small changes, such as changing a column data type from smallint to real.

 ❓ Frequently Asked Questions